When does the SCRA allow foreclosure and when does it not?

 An excellent law article addresses common misconceptions about the Servicemembers Civil Relief Act and the reporting of the DMDC.

-National Guardsmen and reservists fall under a separate set of guidelines, as do issues involving dependents and family members of servicemembers.
+National Guardsmen and reservists fall under a separate set of guidelines, as do cases involving dependents and family members of servicemembers.

-Professionals should stay aware of how long after termination of active duty the prohibition of foreclosure lasts.
+We are also an excellent source of invaluable information for those doing business with military members.
+For instance, it’s important to stay aware of how long after termination of active duty the prohibition of foreclosure lasts.
 The allotted time has gone back and forth over the years.
 It is currently one year; however, it is will go back to 90 days as of Jan.
 1, 2020, absent an amendment or revision.
-We try to keep our site up to date on this issue.
-See Section 3953(c) of the SCRA, particularly the footnote at the bottom of the page that SCRACVS continually annotates.
+Trust SCRACVS to bring you the most updated information to help you stay in compliance with the SCRA.